OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-27.md

 ## 1 Samuel 27:2

-So David set out and went over, he and the six hundred men who were with him,
+Thus, David departed with the six hundred men who accompanied him,
-to Achish the son of Maoch, king of Gath.
+to Achish, the son of Maoch, king of Gath.

 ## 1 Samuel 27:3